rubenmulero/generalization_atari_dqn/README.md

 # Generalization Atari DQN
-This repository contains the implementation used in my MsC degree dissertation.
+This repository contains the implementation used in my [MsC](https://www.ehu.eus/en/web/kisa/aurkezpena) degree dissertation.

-The idea is to study if the knowledge from CNN and Dense layer can be leveraged in order to transfer previous experiences into new environments.
+The aim is to study if the knowledge from CNN and Dense layers can be leveraged in order to transfer previous experiences into new environments.

 ## Python version

 These experiments are coded in [Python2](https://www.python.org/).
-Please, use the correct version of the language before testing the code.
+Please, use the correct version of this programming language before testing the code.